databio/pepatac/README.md

 ### Option 1: Running the pipeline script directly

-To see the command-line options for usage, run `pipelines/ATACseq.py --help`.
-You can view the current help dialog in the [usage.txt](usage.txt) documentation file.
-You just need to pass a few command-line parameters to specify sample_name, reference genome, input files, etc. See example command in [cmd.sh](cmd.sh).
+To see the command-line options for usage, see [usage.txt](usage.txt), which you can get on the command line by running `pipelines/ATACseq.py --help`.
+You just need to pass a few command-line parameters to specify sample_name, reference genome, input files, etc. See example command in [cmd.sh](cmd.sh) using test data.

+To run on multiple samples, you can just write a loop to process each sample independently with the pipeline, or you can use *option 2*...

 ### Option 2: Running the pipeline through looper